Grapevine 36th Annual Main Street Fest - A Craft Brew Experience Canceled

 Q: What are the rules and requirements to be eligible for the MVV?

 A: There are no requirements except to just volunteer!
 Most candidates for the Most Valuable Volunteer have worked multiple shifts in multiple areas!
 Total number of shifts or hours worked is not the only qualifying factor that is reviewed - festival officials also review feedback provided about your shifts from festival attendees or volunteer coordinators.
-The MVV is revealed at the Volunteer Appreciation Dinner which is set for June 6, 2019 at 6:30 p.m.
+The MVV is revealed at the Volunteer Appreciation Dinner - date TBA.

 Q: Can I come before or stay after my shift to enjoy the festival?